RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 Answer: B

-### [important] Question # 63 - 	Olivia’s organization wants to adopt multifactor authentication.
+### Question # 63 - 	Olivia’s organization wants to adopt multifactor authentication.
 Which of the following MFA models is considered [less secure than] the others?
 A.	Hardware tokens.
 B.	Mobile applications.
 C.	SMS factors.